 Inspired by geology and natural process, these pieces take advantage of the chemical and physical properties of glass to create line and motion.

-A series of cameo engravings based on photographs that taken in museums around the world.
-I find it interesting to watch the reflections of people in the glass cases that hold objects in a museum; it seems to represent the museum system itself, with our personal and cultural self-perceptions interceding with the objects on display.
-I […]
+A series of cameo engravings based on photographs that taken in museums of the reflections of visitors in the glass cases that hold the displays.
+This reflection represents the museum system itself, with our personal and cultural self-perceptions interceding with the objects on display.
+We are incapable of looking at the objects through the eyes of… Continue reading Reflecting Projecting Engravings

-Each profession has a language: words they use that outsiders don’t understand (or don’t understand the full meaning of,) acronyms, or ways of speaking that can be unintelligible to the untrained listener.
-These professional languages are interesting in that they serve to enhance communication within the in-group.
-They make it more precise, or more efficient, […]
+Each profession has a language: words they use that outsiders don’t understand (or don’t understand fully) acronyms, or ways of speaking that can be unintelligible to the untrained listener.
+These professional languages are interesting in that they serve to enhance communication within the community.
+They can make meaning more precise, but at the same time… Continue reading Secret Languages

 Self Portrait in 108 Gestures is a series of objects that calls upon the viewer to meditate on the real-world outcomes, rather than intention.
 Through the simplest shift, focusing on the impression my hand makes, rather than my hands themselves, I hope to draw attention to the importance of individual action in creating social change.